-So if your profile got rejected, it means you are trying to be yet another freelancer with similar expertise.
+So if your profile gets rejected, it means you are trying to be yet another freelancer with similar expertise.

 From the above reply, it is clear they aren’t rejecting the profile without a thorough review.
-They shared the exact reason for the profile and why it was rejected in the community.
+Even shared the exact reason why in the forum.

-This is good because they have the complete process to accept genuine freelancers.
+It is good because they have the complete process to accept genuine freelancers.
 They have also suspended existing non-performing accounts.
-So they are trying to make a better marketplace for the clients with only serious and genuine freelancers.
+So they are trying to make a better marketplace for the clients with only severe and genuine freelancers.

 1. Use Professional Email Address